Tag Archives: children’s books

 Yet again, another delightful novel from Clare Morrall.
 She is so good at delving into human nature, family connections and the unintended misunderstandings and mis-firings which can affect a person’s life.
 Is it too late for Quinn?
 With his parents, Mumski and the Professor dead, is the truth out of reach?

-Click here for my reviews of three other novels by Clare Morrall:-
+Click the title to read my reviews of these other novels by Clare Morrall:-

 ‘The Signature of All Things’ by Elizabeth Gilbert